RobTillaart/SRF05/README.md

 The library has several ways to improve the quality of the measurements.
-By taking the average or the median of multiple readings.
+E.g. by taking the average or the median of multiple readings.
+This can be set with the mode commands.

 The library allows to set a correction factor to compensate for the timing of the **pulseIn()** function.
-This has in the end the same effect as changing the speed of sound however it is technically more correct to split the two.
+This has in the end the same effect as changing the speed of sound however it is technically more correct to keep the two separated.

 ## Interface